-The Bachelor of Science in Integrated Studies: Health Sciences provides an academic foundation for students pursuing clinical or research careers in health care.
+The Bachelor of Science in Integrated Studies: Health Sciences provides an academic foundation for learners pursuing clinical or research careers in health care.
 The program includes courses that examine foundational science for health care professionals.
-The program also addresses scientific, social, political, ethical and organizational issues in health care as well as implications for individual practice and public policy.
-The course work underscores the complex, interdisciplinary nature of health care today and the mandate for critical thinking, contextual understanding and ethical behavior across all related fields and careers.
+It also addresses scientific, social, political, ethical, and organizational issues in health care as well as implications for individual practice and public policy.
+The coursework underscores the complex, interdisciplinary nature of health care today and the mandate for critical thinking, contextual understanding, and ethical behavior across all related fields and careers.

-The program equips students with an academic foundation for graduate or professional school or for work in a variety of health care professions, including (but not limited to) community health, public health, biomedical research, medicine, nursing, dentistry, and physical and occupational therapy.
+The BSIS in Health Sciences equips learners with an academic foundation for graduate or professional school or for work in a variety of health care professions, including (but not limited to) community health, public health, biomedical research, medicine, nursing, dentistry, and physical and occupational therapy.

 Contact Info